Guided Backcountry Skiing Trips to Alaska

 On this ski-based road trip, we access a variety of terrain and ski touring venues across southern central Alaska.
 We explore the best of what the Chugach and Talkeetna Mountains have to offer.
 We will travel by car, ski during the day and stay at local accommodations as we explore Alaska.
 Based on snow conditions and weather, we aim to ski the best snow and terrain that the area offers.
 Along the way, we will also learn some skills associated with steep skiing and glacier travel.

 While these trips are focused on ski-touring, some days might start with skiing from road heads (as typical) while other days might take advantage of either heli lifts or snowmobile drops.
 The huge scale of Alaska’s mountains allow for all types of access.

-Due to the variable weather in the area, we approach any trip itinerary to Alaska with flexibility.
-Our typical trip would be about 8 days of skiing combined with travel and rest/weather days.
+Due to the variable weather in the area, we approach any itinerary to Alaska with flexibility.
+Our typical trip would be about 8 days with ~5 days of skiing combined with some travel and rest/weather days.
 The longer duration of the trip adds some insurance for good skiing in the mountains.
 For those interested in heli-sking opportunities, it is possible (additional cost) if snow conditions, weather, and overnight availability align.

 We have found that trips that concentrate on ski-touring are the best way to hedge bets against the weather when skiing in Alaska.
 While heli-skiing is wonderful, it is also extremely weather dependent.
 If the weather is poor, there are often few alternatives.
 If one's focus is on ski-touring, we can still ski or shift base if the weather is really bad to avoid getting skunked.

-Day 4: Drive to Valdez (6hrs) Rest Day
+Day 4: Rest Day - Poor Weather -

-Day 5: Day Touring Thompson Pass - Glacier Training
+Day 5: Day Touring Thompson Pass (Heli Drop)

-Day 7: Day Touring Thompson Pass (Sled Drop)
+Day 7: (Drive 3hrs) Day Touring Northern Chugach (Heli Drop)